-In the CCWB region, there are twenty institutions that grant certificates and degrees.
-In 2017, there were a total of 7,198 completions, a 3 percent decrease from 2014 levels.
-Nearly, three-quarters of these completions were for four-year degrees or higher, an increase from 2013 levels (Figure 4).
+In the CCWB region, there are fourteen institutions that grant certificates and degrees.
+In 2023, there were a total of 6,559 completions, a 6% decrease from 2019 levels.
+Over three-quarters of completions were for four-year degrees or higher, an increase from 2019 levels (Figure 4).

-Figure 13: Completions in 2017 by award type
+Figure 13: Completions in 2023 by award type

 In addition to these institutions, there are upwards of 100 education training service providers located in the region, which does not include the numerous organizations that provide training statewide or nationally that might also service the CCWB region.
-A vast majority of these organizations are specialized to a particular topic, skill, or career area, while a selection provide training across multiple areas.
+12 1 3A vast majority of these organizations are specialized to a particular topic, skill, or career area, while a selection provide training across multiple areas.